gokulk07/Inspire/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.

+# Build or Run Procedure

+Download the latest stable of nodejs(https://nodejs.org/dist/v16.18.0/node-v16.18.0-x64.msi) and then install the Angular CLI using the above link.
+Move to the folder and do npm install once its finished then do npm start and then Navigate to `http://localhost:4200/` in Chrome or any other browser.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.